mklabs/make/readme.md

 - Slightly easier variables substitution (eg. $VARIABLE instead of $(VARIABLE)
 - Variable declarations
 - No tab requirements

+Note: This repository is in the process of being renamed into make instead of the former "bake" name.

 ## What is Bake ?